4/27/2005

 Maintaining eye contact.
 Done that.

 Picking up numbers.
-No prob
+No problem.

 Subtle flirting.
 Check.